 We need more women running countries

-The world rightly celebrates the election of a woman as Head of Government.
-In 2023 it was Evika Siliņa elected Prime Minister of Latvia.
-In 2022, it was Borjana Krišto in Bosnia and Herzegovina, Dina Boluarte in Peru, and Xiomara Castro in Honduras.
-In 2021 it was Magdalena Andersson in Sweden, Fiamē Naomi Mataʻafa in Samoa, and Kaja Kallas in Estonia.
-Since 2020, more women have also been appointed Heads of State in Dominica, Trinidad and Tobago, Slovenia, India, Hungary, Sweden, Barbados, Kosovo, and Greece.
+The world rightly celebrates the election of a woman as Head of Government.* In 2024 it is Claudia Sheinbaum elected President of Mexico and Judith Suminwa elected Prime Minister of the Democratic Republic of Congo.
+In 2023, it was Evika Siliņa elected Prime Minister of Latvia and Borjana Krišto in Bosnia and Herzogovina.
+In 2022, it was Dina Boluarte in Peru, Xiomara Castro in Honduras, and Giorgia Meloni in Italy.
+In 2021 it was Fiamē Naomi Mataʻafa in Samoa, Kaja Kallas in Estonia, and Samia Suluhu Hassan in Tanzania.
+Since 2020, more women have also been appointed Head of State* in Barbados, Dominica, Greece, India, Kosovo, North Macedonia, Malta, Trinidad and Tobago, and Uganda.

 Each year, these women join a very small group who are running a tiny subset of the world’s countries.
-In 2023, there were just 15 of 193 countries with women elected to lead as Prime Ministers and 13 out of 151 serving as Presidents.
-As powerful as these women leaders and many of their countries are, they still comprise just 8 and 9% of all Prime Ministers and Presidents respectively.
-In 2023, there is less than one woman for every ten politicians holding positions of the highest authority shaping nations and the way they interact on the world stage.
+In 2024, there were just 11 countries with women elected Heads of Government and 15 serving as Heads of State, with five serving in both roles.
+As powerful as these women leaders and many of their countries are, they still comprise just 6% and 10% of all Heads of Government and State respectively.
+In 2024, there is less than one woman for every ten politicians holding positions of the highest authority shaping nations and the way they interact on the world stage.

-Of all regions, Europe has the most female Heads of Government and State by a wide margin (see map).
+Of all regions, Europe has the most female Heads of Government and State by a wide margin – 14 of 31 (see map).
 Currently, the lower income countries and regions who arguably have the most to gain from the “Female Leadership Dividend” have the least opportunity to realize those gains.

 Unleashing a wave of female leadership on the world could unlock substantial benefits for democracy, development, governance, justice, and peace and security.
 But these benefits are left on the table all the while the world tolerates such low levels of female leadership.
 At the current rate of change it will take hundreds of years to achieve 50% female leadership.
 For how much longer can the world afford such a high level of unrepresentative and sub-optimal leadership?